nodejs/node/doc/api/fs.md

 * `path` {string|Buffer|URL}
 * `mode` {integer} **Default:** `fs.constants.F_OK`

 Synchronously tests a user's permissions for the file or directory specified by `path`.
 The `mode` argument is an optional integer that specifies the accessibility checks to be performed.
-Check [`File Access Contants`](#fs_file_access_constants) for possible values of `mode`.
-It is possible to create a mask consisting of the bitwise OR of two or more values (e.g. `fs.constants.W_OK | fs.constants.R_OK`).
+Check [File Access Constants][] for possible values of `mode`.
+It is possible to create a mask consisting of the bitwise OR of two or more values
+(e.g. `fs.constants.W_OK | fs.constants.R_OK`).

 If any of the accessibility checks fail, an `Error` will be thrown.
 Otherwise, the method will return `undefined`.